Basil Infused Crust Blueberry Cheesecake

 A call came the day before Easter lunch.
 A dessert was needed but I was in my chilling mode, chilling cloths and chilling attitude that weekend, which meant that I didn’t make a proper trip to the markets because I was taking it easy after Mariana’s birthday celebration and making her favorite Carrot Cake.

 Nothing is farther than the truth than desperate times call for desperate measures.

 I immediately thought in a cheesecake.
-Even though it takes time between the steps, not the active times which are ridiculously short, it one of the easiest dessert to make with a short list of ingredients.
-Besides, it is already pretty hot in here and a nice fresh dessert was more appropriate.
+Even though it takes time between the steps (not the active times which are ridiculously short) it is one of the easiest dessert to make with a short list of ingredients.
+Besides, it’s already pretty hot in here and a nice fresh dessert was more appropriate.

 So, I checked my fridge and was about 3 cream cheeses, a lemon and graham crackers short.
-I always have frozen blueberries so a blueberry cheesecake it was.
+I always have frozen blueberries so a blueberry cheesecake will be.
 After collecting cream cheeses and lemons around the neighborhood (no, I didn’t went door to door like a crazy person!
-My mom is my neighbor so usually her fridge is my convenience market!) and a quick trip to the supermarket I was ready to go.
+My mom is my neighbor so usually her fridge is my convenience market) and a quick trip to the supermarket I was ready to go.

 Now everyone around is loving this recipe, but for me it's truly especial.
 It reminded me of my real and original style of cooking.
 This is what my cooking style is all about.
 To use everyday ingredients in a new light.
 To get something extraordinary out of ordinary ingredients.
 Even ordinary techniques.
 And we have the power to do that every time when turn that stove on.
 And (well, almost!) with our current fridge.

 Based on your fridge, with what flavor you think you might ended?
 I’m all ears!